 What is Tiqvah anyway?
 You will find in the bible, in Joshua Chapters 2-6, the story of Rahab and her family.

-The word “tiqvah” is used in Joshua 2:18 and is translated as “cord” as in an attachment.
-It is also translated to mean the following:
+The word “tiqvah” is used in Joshua 2:18 and is translated as “cord” as in “an attachment”.

 - to hope